-Tethered balloon soundings at BASE, supplemented above 1930 m MSL by winds from lidar velocity-azimuth display (VAD) scans, provide an overview of the evolution of wind and temperature structure on the plain upwind of the crater (Fig. 5).
-In late afternoon an SBL began to form on the plain and grow upward into the afternoon RL, which contained upslope (northeasterly) winds.
+Tethered balloon soundings at BASE, supplemented by winds from lidar velocity-azimuth display (VAD) scans above 1930 m MSL, provide an overview of the evolution of wind and temperature structure on the plain upwind of the crater (Fig. 5).
+In late afternoon an SBL began to form on the plain and grew upward into the afternoon RL, which contained upslope (northeasterly) winds.
 The SBL depth (Fig. 5a) grew at a rate of about 8.4 m h-1 to reach a depth of about 150 m AGL by 0600 MST.
 Above the SBL, the RL maintained a weak static stability and cooled slowly during the night.
-A southwesterly thermally driven katabatic flow (Fig. 5b) developed within the SBL in the early evening and continued to strengthen and grow in depth to extend above the SBL, as is typical for katabatic flows (Zardi and Whiteman 2012).
+The development of the SBL over the inclined plain resulted in the formation of a southwesterly thermally-driven katabatic flow (Fig. 5b) that continued to strengthen and grow in depth to extend above the SBL, as is typical for katabatic flows (Zardi and Whiteman 2012).
 Wind directions veered with height from SSW at the surface to SW aloft.
-The downslope flow deepened and strengthened appreciably after 2230 MST when a southwesterly synoptic or mesoscale wind began above the crater.
-This strengthening superimposed flow extended above 2100 m MSL (400 m AGL), causing an increase in the speed of the underlying thermally driven katabatic flow and an increase in the elevation of the speed maximum.
-A second mesoscale flow with northwesterly winds (Fig. 5b) developed above the plain after 0230 MST, causing the downslope wind speeds to decrease at all elevations, and eventually confining the katabatic flow to elevations below 1760 m MSL (65 m AGL) after 0400 MST.
+The downslope flow deepened and strengthened appreciably after 2230 MST when the thermally-driven katabatic flow merged with a southwesterly mesoscale flow [of unknown origin] that extended up to 2100 m ASL (400 m AGL) by 0100 MST.
+A northwesterly mesoscale flow developed above the plain after 0230 MST (Fig. 5b), causing the downslope wind speeds to decrease at all elevations, and eventually confining the katabatic flow to elevations below 1760 m MSL (65 m AGL) after 0400 MST.
 Despite this confinement, the katabatic flow still extended above the crater rim.
-The increase and then decrease of downslope winds associated with the overlying mesoscale flows produced a sinusoidal nocturnal oscillation of downslope flow strength in the RL, with a peak mean wind speed of ~5 m s-1 at around 0100 MST in the 80-120 m AGL layer.
-Similar mean speed oscillations were noted on the NEAR and RIM towers and at the (varying) height of the wind speed maximum, with peak downslope speeds of about 6 m s-1 at 0130 MST (Fig. 5c).
+The increase and then decrease of downslope winds associated with the overlying mesoscale flows modulated the strength of the downslope flow in the RL, with a peak mean wind speed of ~5 m s-1 at around 0100 MST in the 80-120 m AGL layer.
+Similar mean speed variations were noted in the SBL on the NEAR and RIM towers and at the (varying) height of the wind speed maximum, with peak downslope speeds of about 6 m s-1 at 0130 MST (Fig. 5c).

-Continuous data from sonic anemometers and temperature sensors at 5-m height intervals on the NEAR and RIM towers provided additional high accuracy, time-resolved data on the approaching boundary layer and its flow over the crater rim (Fig. 6), although the SBL and the speed maxima eventually exceeded the tower heights (Fig. 5).
+Continuous data from sonic anemometers and temperature sensors at 5-m height intervals on the NEAR and RIM towers provided additional high accuracy, time-resolved data on the approaching boundary layer and its flow over the crater rim (Fig. 6), although the SBL and the height of the speed maxima eventually exceeded the tower heights (Fig. 5).
 On the plain at the NEAR tower, the 3-m level had already begun cooling by 1800 MST (Fig. 6a).
 The cooling progressed to higher tower levels as the SBL deepened, reaching the 50-m top of the tower at ~1915 MST.
 The 2-m AGL temperature 7.2 km south-southwest of the crater at FAR paralleled the temperature at 3-m AGL on the NEAR tower, highlighting the along-slope homogeneity of the temperature structure within the terrain-following SBL.
 Mean cooling rates at the lower tower levels were initially strong (~ 4°C/hour), but decayed to near zero between 2300 and 0230 MST.
 Substantial temperature oscillations occurred at the mid levels of the NEAR tower between 1900 and 2200 MST and at the upper tower levels between 2200 and 0230 MST.